afahrlin/afahrlin/README.md

 - 👋 Hi, I’m @afahrlin
 - 👀 I’m interested in music
 - 🌱 I’m currently learning to code an app
-- 📫 How to reach me: email!
+- 📫 How to reach me: alva.fahrlin@precisit.com

 <!---
 afahrlin/afahrlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.